Marketers spend way too much time trying to answer one question; What marketing converts?

 According to an eMarketer study, only 10 percent of marketers say that they’re capable of tracking all conversion events back to the marketing channel.
 That means 90% of marketers don’t know what marketing works!

 Wouldn't it be nice to gain a competitive advantage over 90 percent of businesses?
 Tracking every lead is the first towards understanding how well your marketing works, and call tracking is the first step towards tracking every lead.

-Here are six more reasons to start using call tracking in 2021.
+Here are six more reasons to start using call tracking.

 You won’t know which marketing channels drive conversions until you’re tracking every conversion.
 Form fills count as conversions.
 Chats count too.
 The most important conversions, however, are phone calls.

 Calls represent the most valuable type of conversion; the kind that’s likely to result in a qualified lead.
 Calls end up converting 10x more often than web conversions like forms and chats.

 According to this study, phone call leads convert 30 percent faster and spend 28 percent more than people who contacted the companies through other means.

 Calls are more likely to result in qualified leads because calls require more effort on the part of the consumer.
 However, many businesses fail to track this type of conversion because it isn't automatically tracked with traditional analytics platforms like Google Analytics

 Here's data from Google's click-to-call research report that reveals just how often calls are made with purchase intent.

 Despite the fact that live chat is available on most business websites, old-school calls remain popular.
 40% of customers prefer phone calls as a method of contacting businesses.